Alka2523/IronLegions-Gesture/README.md

 * Depend on **cloud-based inference**, introducing latency and concerning privacy risks
 * Perform poorly in **real-world environments** with background clutter and lighting variations
 * Lack **accessibility tools** such as speech output
-* Are **not scalable**, expensive to deploy, or difficult to integrate
+* Are **not scalable**, expensive to deploy or difficult to integrate

 As a result, sign language users are often excluded from seamless communication in web-based systems.

-There is a strong need for a **lightweight, real-time, privacy-preserving, and accurate sign language translation system** that runs directly in the browser and works reliably across devices.
+There is a strong need for a **lightweight, real-time, privacy-preserving and accurate sign language translation system** that runs directly in the browser and works reliably across devices.

 ---